 2-1-1 Orange County (211OC), a key service of Orange County United Way, as the HMIS Lead for the Orange County CoC, convened the HMIS Working Group in November 2024 to propose revisions to the HMIS Policies and Procedures.
 These revisions were also shared with HMIS users and the CoC Board members during a feedback period from November 15, 2024, through December 1, 2024.
 On December 4, 2024, the HMIS Lead presented the proposed changes to the LEAC and received feedback.
 As the LEAC was only able to discuss the Client Record Request portion of the HMIS Policies and Procedures, the HMIS Lead and Office of Care Coordination committed to return to the LEAC to present on the remaining draft policies and forms.
-The updated Policies and Procedures were presented and approved by the LEAC on April 2, 2025.
+The updated Policies and Procedures were presented and approved by the LEAC on April 2, 2025, and the PPS Committee on May 13, 2025.